-The fashionable Porto Cervo with exclusive boutiques, bars, and restaurants is about 7 km away.
+The fashionable Porto Cervo, with exclusive boutiques, bars, and restaurants, is about 4 miles (7 km) away.

 Cala di Volpe guarantees absolute privacy and discreet service, including the beautiful private sand beach surrounded by the blue sea, wildflowers, and romantic coves.

-Penthouse Suite stretches across 2691 square feet (250 sqm), and it's fitted with three bedrooms, three bathrooms, a large terrace with a dining area, and private swimming.
+Penthouse Suite stretches across 2691 square feet (250 square meters), and it's fitted with three bedrooms, three bathrooms, a large terrace with a dining area, and private swimming.

 The interior is decorated with fine Sardinian handicrafts, and from the terrace, you will have breathtaking views over the bay.

-Marrakech is a spectacular adventure for all of us who love to travel and experience new things.
+Marrakech is a spectacular adventure for everyone who loves to travel and experience new things.
 You can find hidden gems whenever you go for a stroll, and the Royal Manhour hotel is one of these.

 The king, Mohammed VI of Morocco, designed the place himself, and it is said that this is where presidents and celebrities stay when they visit Marrakech.

-1,500 local craftsmen were involved in the construction of Royal Mansour and decorated it in luxurious materials such as marble, cedar, silver, bronze, and silk.
+One thousand five hundred local craftsmen constructed Royal Mansour and decorated it in luxurious materials such as marble, cedar, silver, bronze, and silk.